s4ke/Master-Thesis/src/md/069-conclusion.md

 that allows us to parallelize arbitrary Arrow types that allows us to tame the zoo of parallel Haskells while having a low performance penalty and is general by allowing to switch implementations at will.

-By proving these properties,
-we have shown that for a generic and extensible parallel Haskell we do not have to restrict ourselves to a monadic interface.

-We believe that
-Arrows are a better fit to parallelise pure code than a monadic solution as regular functions are already Arrows and can be used with our DSL in a more natural way while retaining all the composability.
-The benefit of being able to parallelize arbitrary Arrows that have the proper functionality (`ArrowChoice`/`ArrowLoop`) in a similar manner is also obvious.
-Additionally, the DSL still allows for a direct parallelisation of monadic code via the Kleisli type.

-## Contributions

-In this thesis, we proposed an Arrow-based encoding for parallelism based on a new Arrow combinator `parEvalN :: [arr a b] -> arr [a] [b]`.
-A parallel Arrow is still an Arrow, hence the resulting parallel Arrow can still be used in the same way as a potential sequential version.
-We evaluated the expressive power of such a formalism in the context of parallel programming.

-One big advantage of this specific approach is that we do not have to introduce any new types, facilitating composability (Chapter \ref{sec:parallel-arrows}).
-These PArrow programs can readily exploit multiple parallel language implementations.
-We demonstrated the use of GpH, a `Par` Monad, and Eden.
-We did not re-implement all the parallel internals, as this functionality is hosted in the `ArrowParallel` type class, which abstracts all parallel implementation logic.
-The implementations can easily be swapped, so we are not bound to any specific one.

-Next, we extended the PArrows formalism with `Future`s to enable direct communication of data between nodes in a distributed memory setting similar to Eden's Remote Data [@Dieterle2010].
-Direct communication is useful in a distributed memory setting because it allows for inter-node communication without blocking the master-node (Chapter \ref{sec:futures}).

-Subsequently, we demonstrated the expressiveness of PArrows by using them to define common algorithmic skeletons (Chapters \ref{sec:skeletons}, \ref{sec:topology-skeletons}), and by using these skeletons to implement four benchmarks (Chapter \ref{sec:benchmarks}).

-We also developed an experimental Cloud Haskell backend in Chapter
-\ref{sec:cloudHaskellExperiment} as a possible PArrows backend with support for the recent trends in cloud computing.
-This in an early proof of concept stage at the moment.

-Finally, we practically demonstrated that Arrow parallelism has a low performance overhead compared with existing approaches, with only some negligible performance hits (Chapter \ref{sec:benchmarks}).

 ## Conclusion